 Implementation of the Precinct 3-5 Environmental Rehabilitation Plan commenced in August 2019, within 12 months of registration of the first plan of subdivision.
-As per the requirements of EPBC 2011/5987 Condition 7, Wallum Sedge Frog ponds were created in the Frog Zone and Frog Buffer in advance of commencement of construction of the development within this Precinct
+In accordance with the EPBC Act conditions of approval, a total of 12.50 ha of Wallum Sedge Frog habitat has been created in the Frog Zone and Frog Buffer of Precinct 4 and 5 in advance of commencement of construction in these precincts.
+Rehabilitation works are continuing.